File

 Configure Local Filesystem

-Specify the absolute path to the directory containing your files:
+Specify the absolute path to the directory containing your files.

 file:///path/to/your/files